 Look, a stupendous meeting is no guarantee of closure.
-Because once you leave the room, doubts regarding the potential decision surround your buyer.
+Once you leave the room, doubts regarding the buying decision surround your buyer.

 First, he tiptoes around discussing the next step, a possible closure and then, he stops returning your calls.

 Good meetings fail to materialize into buying decisions because the salesperson never asked for small commitments throughout the sale.